andrewginns/differential/README.md

 - Test different content types (HTML, PDF, YouTube)
 - Debug issues with content fetching and processing

-## Content Deduplication
+## Content Storage and Deduplication

-The newsletter generator implements a comprehensive deduplication system to prevent the same content from appearing multiple times in your newsletters:
+Differential implements a content-addressed storage system with comprehensive deduplication to efficiently manage content and prevent duplicates:

+### Content-Addressed Storage
+- Content is stored using a content ID as the primary identifier
+- Files are organised in a predictable path structure: `{data_dir}/{content_id[:2]}/{content_id}/{source_type}.md`
+- The file system serves as the single source of truth
+- For more details, see the [Storage Documentation](data/STORAGE.md)

 ### URL-Based Deduplication
 - URLs are normalised to remove tracking parameters (utm_source, fbclid, etc.)